 Read More: Stonehenge Opening Times

-Coins, jewellery, and pins, as well as ceramic fragments, were among the items discovered here.
+Other fun facts about Stonehenge are that Coins, jewelry, and pins, as well as ceramic fragments, were among the items discovered there.
 Rather than being the work of Roman tourists, these are assumed to be the work of pilgrims who came to Stonehenge to worship.
 Large trenches were dug inside the monument around this time as well.

 Over 1.3 million people visit the site each year thanks to the efforts of these 154 people.
 They're a vital part of the Stonehenge team, from welcoming visitors to describing life in the Neolithic houses and conducting educational sessions.